-Buyer and seller (or landlord and tenai nt) understand designated agency and have agreed to the appointment of designated agents.
-If designated agency has been agreed to o, the following designated agents have been appointed: has been designated to solely represent buyer (tenant) as a designated buyer agent. has been designated to solely represent seller (landlord) as a designated seller agent.
-Appointing broker/authorized agent: Date: Acknowledgment of buyer (tenant) Acknowledgement of seller (landlord)
+Buyer and seller (or landlord and tenant) understand designated agency and have agreed to the appointment of designated agents.

+If designated agency has been agreed t o, the following designated agents have been appointed:

+has been designated to solely represent buyer (tenant) as a designated

+buyer agent.

+has been designated to solely represent seller (landlord) as a designated

+seller agent.

+Appointing broker/authorized agent:

+Date:

+Acknowledgment of buyer (tenant) Ac knowledgement of seller (landlord)

+·

+Signature(s) Date Signature(s) Date

+3 (,

+·

+Print name(s) Print name(s)

+Form 2

-Form 2 Real Estate Agency Disclosure Notice Given to Unrepresented Persons
+Real Estate Agency Disclosure Notice Given to Unrepresented Persons